iechor/docs/content/config/containers/runmetrics.md

 the cgroup is the name of the container.
 With more recent versions of the LXC tools, the cgroup is `lxc/<container_name>.`

-For Docker containers using cgroups, the container name is the full ID or long ID of the container.
-If a container shows up as ae836c95b4c3 in `docker ps`, its long ID might be something like `ae836c95b4c3c9e9179e0e91015512da89fdec91612f63cebae57df9a5444c79`.
-You can look it up with `docker inspect` or `docker ps --no-trunc`.
+For iEchor containers using cgroups, the container name is the full ID or long ID of the container.
+If a container shows up as ae836c95b4c3 in `iechor ps`, its long ID might be something like `ae836c95b4c3c9e9179e0e91015512da89fdec91612f63cebae57df9a5444c79`.
+You can look it up with `iechor inspect` or `iechor ps --no-trunc`.

-Putting everything together to look at the memory metrics for a Docker container, take a look at the following paths:
+Putting everything together to look at the memory metrics for a iEchor container, take a look at the following paths:

-- `/sys/fs/cgroup/memory/docker/<longid>/` on cgroup v1, `cgroupfs` driver
+- `/sys/fs/cgroup/memory/iechor/<longid>/` on cgroup v1, `cgroupfs` driver
-- `/sys/fs/cgroup/memory/system.slice/docker-<longid>.scope/` on cgroup v1, `systemd` driver
+- `/sys/fs/cgroup/memory/system.slice/iechor-<longid>.scope/` on cgroup v1, `systemd` driver
-- `/sys/fs/cgroup/docker/<longid>/` on cgroup v2, `cgroupfs` driver
+- `/sys/fs/cgroup/iechor/<longid>/` on cgroup v2, `cgroupfs` driver
-- `/sys/fs/cgroup/system.slice/docker-<longid>.scope/` on cgroup v2, `systemd` driver
+- `/sys/fs/cgroup/system.slice/iechor-<longid>.scope/` on cgroup v2, `systemd` driver

 ### Metrics from cgroups: memory, CPU, block I/O